gagliardetto/solana-go/README.md

 spew.Dump(sig)
 ```

-The above command will send the transaction, and wait for its conformation.
+The above command will send the transaction, and wait for its confirmation.

 ## Borsh encoding/decoding